The Basic Principles of Working with Sourdough

 The hands-on time commitment for sourdough is really very little.
-There are two aspects to the sourdough time commitment - the feeding of the culture and the rising/baking of the bread.
+There are two aspects to the sourdough time commitment: the feeding of the culture and the rising/baking of the bread.

-The time commitment dedicated to feeding the culture is literally only minutes per day or even week, if you are storing your starter in the refrigerator.
+The time commitment dedicated to feeding the culture is literally only minutes per day or even per week, if you are storing your starter in the refrigerator.
 The time commitment in baking bread is primarily taken up in the long rising period needed for the yeasts in the culture to produce the gas and therefore the rise of the bread.

 Your overall time commitment in baking the bread will be 30 to 40 minutes of prep along with a hands-off rising time of 4 to 24 hours.

-Working With Different Flours
+Working with Different Flours

 If you would like to switch the flour you are using for your starter we recommend that you split your established starter in half, leave one in the refrigerator and feed with the original flour, and feed the other half with the new flour.
 This will leave you with a backup in case, for some reason, the new flour negatively affects the existing starter.

 If you would like to mix and match your flours in baking this is perfectly acceptable.
-So for instance if you wanted to use half rye flour and half wheat flour with your wheat starter that would be fine.
+So for instance, if you wanted to use half rye flour and half wheat flour with your wheat starter that would be fine.
 Just be aware that your starter has been consistently fed with one flour so it is used to that flour as food.
 The starter, therefore, may act very differently in baking when a new flour is introduced.
-This is because different grains have different protein and carbohydrate contents.
+This is because different grains have different protein and carbohydrate profiles.

-If you have only ever baked with wheat flour, please note that other grains have less or no gluten, which is the protein in wheat that creates the elasticity of bread that helps it to trap gasses and rise.
+If you have only ever baked with wheat flour, please note that other grains have less or no gluten, which is the protein in wheat that creates the elasticity of bread that helps it to trap gases and rise.
 If you introduce a non-wheat flour into your baking you may find that your loaves don’t rise as well or aren’t quite as fluffy.

 The equipment necessary to care for your starter is simple: a vessel (jar or container), a wooden or plastic stirring utensil, and a breathable lid.